Last updated on December 7th, 2023 at 10:44 am

 Light – At bedtime, think dark: a dark bedroom contributes to better sleep.
 Try light-blocking curtains, drapes or an eye mask.
 Also, make sure to avoid light if you wake up in the middle of the night to go to the bathroom.
 Minimize light by using a low illumination night light.

 Sleeping surface – Give yourself enough space to sleep.
 If you share a bed with a partner, make sure it is large enough to give both of you room to move around.
 Replace an old mattress with a new one, and choose a pillow and mattress that fits you best and will be comfortable throughout the whole night.
 When choosing pillows, find the shape and construction that supports your head and neck and that you find most comfortable.
 And change your pillows regularly.
 If you have allergies or asthma, you may also wish to purchase hypo-allergenic covers designed to protect from possible allergic triggers such as dust mites.

-If you still can’t seem to get a good night’s sleep, Boiron’s Quietude quick-dissolving tablets are here to help.
-Safe for everyone ages 12 and up, Quietude works naturally with your body to help relieve occasional sleeplessness and/or restless sleep.
-It’s non-habit forming and has no side effects, so you wake up feeling refreshed and ready to start your day!
+If you still can’t seem to get a good night’s sleep, Boiron’s SleepCalm quick-dissolving tablets are here to help.
+Safe for everyone ages 12 and up, SleepCalm works naturally with your body to help relieve occasional sleeplessness, restless sleep, and intermittent awakening.* It’s non-habit forming, so you can fall asleep and stay asleep!

 P.S.
 Daylight Savings Time starts this Sunday, March 11, so don’t forget to set your clocks ahead one hour before you head to bed on Saturday night!

 *Claims based on traditional homeopathic practice, not accepted medical evidence.
 Not FDA evaluated.